surajneupane55/React-on-Rails-API-guide/index.md

 ### Pushing the API to HEROKU cloud

 The easiest way to test our API is to deploy it to the cloud platform.
 I am using Heroku Cloud.
-It is farely simple to implement with the guide from [Heroku](https://devcenter.heroku.com/articles/getting-started-with-rails5)
+It is fairly simple to implement with the guide from [Heroku](https://devcenter.heroku.com/articles/getting-started-with-rails5)

 Here is the API of this [demo API application](https://arcane-oasis-17502.herokuapp.com/) which sounds crazy but it says page can't be found.
 But, it makes sense we have not implemented any view so the API can't serve us any view.